outpost-os/sentry-kernel/doc/concepts/concepts/initial.rst

    :align: center

-To do this, the Sentry kernel consider that it exist, in the overall project layout, a dedicated section denoted `task_list`.
+To do this, the Sentry kernel considers that it exist, in the overall project layout, a dedicated section denoted `task_list`.
 This section is defined as the following: